avishkaherath/TO_July2025/30_MHz_Fractional_N_PLL/doc/source/designdata.rst

 30 MHz Fractional-N PLL Design Data and Design Process Description
 ##################################################################

-The design is primarily implements a charge-pump (CP) based **Type-II Phase-Locked Loop (PLL)** designed to generate programmable output frequencies from a stable ``10 MHz`` reference input.
+This project primarily implements a charge-pump (CP) based **Type-II Phase-Locked Loop (PLL)** designed to generate programmable output frequencies from a stable ``10 MHz`` reference input.
 The architecture uses a Voltage-Controlled Oscillator (VCO) together with two 3-bit programmable Frequency Dividers (FDs) to achieve a tunable output frequency.

 Architecture
 ------------